 Formal charges were filed against James M. Pierson (hereinafter "Respondent") with the Clerk of the Supreme Court of Appeals on or about July 23, 2021, and served upon Respondent via certified mail by the Clerk on July 29, 2021.
 Lawyer Disciplinary Counsel filed her mandatory discovery on or about August 18, 2021.
 Respondent filed his Answer to the Statement of Charges on or about August 30, 2021.
 Respondent did not provide his mandatory discovery, which was originally due on or before September 17, 2021, then on or before April 1, 2022, after requesting a continuance, and then again by July 8, 2022, following another continuance.
 Lawyer Disciplinary Counsel filed a Motion to Exclude Testimony of Witnesses and Documentary Evidence or Testimony of Mitigating Factors on July 8, 2022.
-After Respondent, by counsel, indicated that he did not intend to have any witnesses testify other than Respondent, and that the documentation Respondent intended to use at the hearing had already been produced by the Office of Lawyer Disciplinary Counsel, the Hearing Panel Subcommittee deemed this motion moot at the prehearing held on July 19, 2022.1 An evidentiary hearing was set for August 23, 2022.
+After Respondent, by counsel, indicated that he did not intend to bring in any witnesses to testify other than Respondent, and that the documentation he intended to use at the hearing was documentation that had already been produced by the Office of Lawyer Disciplinary Counsel, the Hearing Panel Subcommittee deemed this motion moot at the prehearing held on July 19, 2022.